tsilva/curriculum-vitae/README.md

 - **Client:** Hive Solutions
 - **Technologies:** Python, HTML, XML, MySQL

-A La Carte was a restaurant search engine where you could search for restaurants that had a certain food, for a certain price, near your location.
+A La Carte was a restaurant search engine that allowed users to search for restaurants offering specific dishes, within a certain price range, near their location.

-Designed and developed all ETL components for the food indexing and search system.
-Created software for retrieval of information from wide array of heterogeneous data sources.
+I designed and developed the ETL components for the food indexing and search system, and created software to retrieve information from a wide array of heterogeneous data sources.

 - [Gallery](https://photos.app.goo.gl/WGcN6Uyiktbc9LHFA)